crookmorris/www/_src/about-us.md

 @[youtube](https://www.youtube.com/watch?v=jFUfFKP4m4U)

-## Statements?
+## More info

-### Inclusivity
+### Inclusion

 We are proud to be an inclusive organisation.
-Membership is and always will be open to all, subject to a minimum age limit.
-Furthermore, we are proactive in standing against all forms of discrimination, both in the Morris world and in all sectors of our society.
-We want people from all backgrounds to enjoy our dancing, and not made to feel unwelcome or uncomfortable by any element of a performance or our community.
+We want people from all backgrounds to enjoy our dancing, and membership is open to all, subject to a minimum age limit.

+Furthermore, we stand against all forms of discrimination, both in the Morris world and in all sectors of our society.
+Nobody should be made to feel unwelcome, unsafe or uncomfortable by any element of our performances or our community.
+To raise an issue, however small, [contact our squire](mailto:crook.morris.squire@gmail.com) in confidence.
-### Safeguarding

-?

 ### Publicity

-We’re very happy for people to use photographs of our side but only after permission has been granted by Crook Morris.
-Please [contact us](mailto:publicity@crookmorris.org.uk) for further details.
+We're generally happy for people to share photographs of Crook dancing for personal purposes.
+For any other usage, please [contact us](mailto:crook.morris.squire@gmail.com) with details.

 As we supply public entertainment, photographs of the side on this site or in our publicity may include members of the public, including children.
-If you have a concern about any image we use, please contact us with the details and we will replace it.
+Please get in touch if you have any concerns.